-Angiography, also called an arteriogram, is a special test in which a neuroradiologist injects a dye into the blood vessels of the brain and obtains images of the blood vessels.
+Angiography also called an arteriogram, is a particular test in which a neuroradiologist injects a dye into the blood vessels of the brain and obtains images of the blood vessels.
 At this point, the angiogram is the test that most accurately shows the fistula and its relation to the surrounding arteries and veins.

 Dural arteriovenous fistulas occur at an average age of 50 to 60 years, but people have been diagnosed at various ages.
 These abnormalities affect both men and women, but the hemorrhages of the DAVF occur more often in men.

-These vascular abnormalities are usually acquired, which means that they are not present from birth.
-In most cases, the cause is not obvious.
-However, DAVFs may be associated with trauma, surgery, tumors or infection.
+These vascular abnormalities are usually acquired, meaning they are absent from birth.
+In most cases, the cause is not apparent.
+However, DAVFs may be associated with trauma, surgery, tumors, or infection.

 Arteriovenous fistula treatment

 A combination of two methods can be used, depending on the type of arteriovenous fistula: